SteveDog16/Cozen-O-Connor-Claims-Recovery-Dashboard/README.md

 - Do the add and SOL projected dates affect the paid claim amount?

   # Tools Used
-  - Python
+  - Python for data exploration, analysis, and visualization
-  - Jupyter Notebook
-  - Power BI
+  - Power BI for displaying KPIs, graphs, and filters

   # Dataset

   The dataset consists of 238 claims.
 The columns are:
-  - Unique Identifier:
+  - Unique Identifier: Code that distinguishes a claim from others.
-  - Analyst
-  - Incident Date
-  - SOL PD
+  - Analyst: Name of the analyst who is handling or is responsible for the case.
+  - Incident Date: The date on which the incident occurred or was initially reported.
+  - SOL PD (Statute of Limitations Projected Date): Estimated date for when a task, project, or event will be completed.
-  - Litigation Date Type
+  - Litigation Date Type: Category of dates associated with the litigation process.
-  - Paid Claim
-  - Add Date
-  - Recovery Stage
+  - Paid Claim: Amount that has been paid out for a claim.
+  - Add Date: The date when this case or incident was added to the tracking system.
+  - Recovery Stage: The current stage of the recovery or resolution process for this case.
+The demand has been made and is under review by the opposing party or their insurance carrier.

   # Dashboard
   ![image](https://github.com/user-attachments/assets/d077c6d2-b4ca-404c-b151-9c5572e12d3a)